-The issues of who has possession, custody, or control in this age of electronic information is complicated by cost, burden, access, privacy, and contractual issues that simply did not exist in a world populated only by hardcopy documents.
+a world populated only by hardcopy documents.
 In short, unique issues of location, access, and multi-tenancy make cloud computing quite different than boxes of paper files stored in a depository.

-2. Social Media
+Social Media

 Social Media sites have complex possession, custody, and control issues because there is often a commingling of interests and sources as it pertains to speech and data communicated and collected on these sites.
 This information is generally in the custody of the third-party company which hosts the social media platform.
-But courts commonly require production of social media data and information from both individual88 and corpo-
+But courts commonly require production of social media data and information from both individual88 and corporate sources.
+There is no question that individuals and corporations have control over the data which is created on these social media sites; however, they do not host this data and do not have physical possession of this data.